 Also, curriculum areas will be seeking to develop links between pupils’ studies and the world of work as we continue to develop our provision.
 Pupils can also make use of the careers resources in the Careers area.

-Selected students will attend external careers fairs.
-Those students will selected to work with Think Forward to encourage them to develop the skills required for the workplace and to reduce students that end up ‘Not in education or Training’.
+Selected pupils will attend external careers fairs.
+Those pupils will selected to work with Think Forward to encourage them to develop the skills required for the workplace and to reduce pupils that end up ‘Not in education or Training’.
 (NEET) will continue to work with Coach Kemi on a group and one-to-one basis.

 Each Year 11 pupil will be seen by Mrs McCarthy in a group interview for “Careers Guidance” before Christmas, following this, those pupils who need a little more help will be seen for a one to one interview.
 Part of the meeting will include information on when they need to make applications through the Area Prospectus : www.kentchoices4u.com.

-Those students will selected to work with Think Forward to encourage them to develop the skills required for the workplace and to reduce students that end up ‘Not in education or Training’.
+Those pupils will selected to work with Think Forward to encourage them to develop the skills required for the workplace and to reduce pupils that end up ‘Not in education or Training’.
 (NEET) will continue to work with Coach Kemi on a group and one-to-one basis.

 If you feel your son or daughter will need a one to one interview, please let their form tutor or Mrs McCarthy know as soon as possible.